CARTAvis/manual_source/source/analysis_tools.rst

   * Statistics: to view basic statistics from a region of interest
   * Stokes analysis: to view basic polarization quantities (e.g., polarized intensity and angle)
   * Spectral line query: to make a query to the Splatalogue service and create labels on a spectral profile plot
-  * Catalogue widget: to visualize a catalogue as an image overlay, a 2D scatter plot, or a histogram
+  * Catalog widget: to visualize a catalog as an image overlay, a 2D scatter plot, or a histogram

 * Tool